Frequently Asked Questions

 When and how will I be notified if I have been accepted to the camp?

-Notification of camp acceptance will be sent via email as soon as applications have been reviewed.
+Notification of camp acceptance will be sent via email as soon as applications have been reviewed, which is typically several weeks after application submission.
 Accompanying a notification of acceptance will be instructions for the submission of payment, as well as a request for information regarding medication, allergies and/or special needs or accommodations of the camper.
+Please note that when both camp sessions have been filled applicants may be placed on a wait-list; notification of wait-list status will be sent via email.

 Is financial aid available?